 Started in the 1980s, the company has vineyards along Sonoma County's rugged coast in California.
 The new visitor facility is located in the town of Healdsburg, which is a popular destination for wine lovers and tourists, and more accessible than its previous location.

-The centre sits on a 15-acre (six-hectare) estate that formerly belonged to VML Winery.
+The centre sits on a 13.5-acre (5.5-hectare) estate that formerly belonged to VML Winery.
 When Flowers acquired the site, it set out to renovate the property's outdated structures and turned to San Francisco's Walker Warner Architects for help.

 The challenge was how to preserve the site's legacy while updating it.
 Rather than build anew, Walker Warner Architects chose to convert a warehouse into the visitor centre – a decision that aligned with its client's commitment to sustainability.